yyjhome/yyjhome.github.io/index.md

 ---

-> It is a convenient way to get a list of my articles by visiting [inspirehep](https://inspirehep.net/authors/1804682?ui-citation-summary=true).

-Since September 1, 2021, I am an Assistant Professor (讲师/助理教授) in the Department of Mathematics and Physics at Southern Medical University, Guangzhou, China.
+I am an Associate Professor (副教授) in the Department of Mathematics and Physics at Southern Medical University, Guangzhou, China.
 I am a Kopite (Keep Red and Never Walk Alone).

 ---

 ### Employment
+- 2025-01 to prensent, Associate Professor, Southern Medical University.
-- 2021-09 to present, Assistant Professor, Southern Medical University.
+- 2021-09 to 2024-12, Assistant Professor, Southern Medical University.

 ### Education
 - 2016-09 to 2020-12, Ph.D. in Theoretical Physics, Huazhong University of Science and Technology